ppy/osu-wiki/news/2024/2024-12-13-project-loved-december-2024.md

 If you don't recognize the name, [aeoliancarp](https://osu.ppy.sh/users/1027529) has gained a good reputation for their rice charts, and possibly better known as [VisD](https://www.flashflashrevolution.com/profile/VisD/) on sites such as FFR.
 [Traveler \~Stand Aloof\~](https://osu.ppy.sh/beatmapsets/1414239#mania/2915010) has managed to be one of their more notable ones (despite all their charts being notable, realistically speaking), as it was a pick in the [NAMT 2020](https://osu.ppy.sh/community/forums/topics/1709585?n=1) Semifinals pool.

-There's two difficulties this chart has to offer, with the lower difficulty being easier for the sake of focusing on the song's representation, and the higher diff being more catered towards tournaments, which is why it's also the one that has uprates included in the set.
-The chart is rather burst-y with added jacks and isolated minijacks, so it makes great sense as to why tournaments would continue to pick up this chart.
+There are two difficulties that this chart has to offer, with the lower difficulty being easier for the sake of focusing on the song's representation, and the higher diff being more catered towards tournaments, which is why it's also the one that has uprates included in the set.
+The chart is rather bursty with added jacks and isolated minijacks, so it makes great sense as to why tournaments would continue to pick up this chart.

-Enough talking about tournaments, if you just want to play a well-made chart, vote in the thread.
+Enough talking about tournaments.
+If you just want to play a well-made chart, vote in the thread.

 [![](/wiki/shared/news/2024-12-13-project-loved-december-2024/740537.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})